 CONSTRUCTION

-This skirt is constructed top down using the Arrowhead Cable Stitch Pattern for some structure and dimension.
+This skirt is crocheted top-down using the Arrowhead Cable Stitch Pattern, which adds structure and dimension to the fabric.

-I wanted to use a lightweight yarn for this pattern to reduce the weight of the skirt, hence I thought this lovely crochet thread by Aunt Lydia’s would offer a perfect finish.
-And due to the size of the thread, a 2.5mm crochet hook was used to complete the entire skirt.
+I wanted to use a lightweight yarn to reduce the weight of the skirt, so I chose Aunt Lydia’s Crochet Thread.
+The fine gauge of the thread requires a small crochet hook, so I used a 2.5 mm crochet hook for the entire skirt.

 This Crochet Bohemian Skirt pattern also comes Ad Free with a full step-by-step picture-guided PDF file and video tutorial to guide you throughout the entire process.